KPI Tree

 Stripe only sees payment data.
 KPI Tree correlates Stripe metrics with marketing spend, product engagement, support ticket volume, and every other data source in your warehouse to surface the full picture of what drives revenue.

-31 Stripe metrics ready to add to your metric trees.
+Metrics you can track.
+Ready to add to your metric trees.

 Average Revenue Per Transaction